 VC firms often require a controlling stake in your company, meaning that you lose full control of the business you’ve built.
 This can result in you no longer being in the driver’s seat of your company, opening you up to the opinions and decisions of the venture capitalists with whom you’re working.

-When should you seek out angel investing vs. venture capital?
+When should you seek out venture capital investors vs. angel investors?

-If you’re still developing your product or service, or don’t have a track record of success that dates back several months, you’re probably better suited pitching to angel investors.
+If you’re still developing your product or service or don’t have a track record of success that dates back several months, you’re probably better-suited pitching to angel investors.
 At this stage in your business, you’re probably not quite ready to receive $1M+ in funding and are open to receiving mentorship and advice from an angel.
-Luckily for you, there are communities like AngelList which help connect early stage entrepreneurs with angel investors.
+Luckily for you, there are communities that help connect early-stage entrepreneurs with coaches and other founders.

 What are your alternatives?